ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - hashPrevMessage REQUIRED.
 The hash of the previous message.

 - mintAssertionFormat REQUIRED.
-The format of the assertion payload.
+The default format is JSON, with parts being base64 encoded as needed.
+The default format is denoted as "MINT_ASSERTION_CLAIM_FORMAT_1".

 - mintAssertionClaim REQUIRED.
 The mint assertion claim or statement by the server.